2022 Wellington mayoral election

-The 2022 Wellington City mayoral election, part of the Wellington local elections in October 2022, determined who would serve as Mayor of the City of Wellington for the next three-year term.
-It was won by Tory Whanau, a former Green Party parliamentary chief of staff.

-The election used the single transferable vote (STV) system.
-Whanau's win in the seventh iteration over eight opponents, who included incumbent mayor Andy Foster and Rongotai MP Paul Eagle, was described as a landslide victory.
-The turnout of 45% was an increase from previous elections.
+The 2022 Wellington mayoral election was a local election held from 16 September to 8 October in Wellington, New Zealand, as part of that year's city council election and nation-wide local elections.
+Voters elected the mayor of Wellington for the 2022–2025 term of the Wellington City Council.
+Postal voting and the single transferable vote system was used.

+Tory Whanau, an independent that was endorsed by the Green Party, won in the seventh interation, defeating the incumbent Andy Foster and Labour-endorsed independent Paul Eagle in a landslide.

+Key dates

-Background and electoral method
+Background

 Andy Foster was first elected to Wellington City Council in the 1992 elections, and served continuously until he was elected mayor in the 2019 election.
 Despite Foster's centre-right position, a majority centre-left council was elected in the 2019 local elections.

-Infighting amongst the council was reported in February 2021 after Fleur Fitzsimons reported Foster to the Auditor-General over his proposal to privatise the city's main library, and cited decision-making and governance inconsistent with the Local Government Act 2002.
+Infighting amongst the council was reported in February 2021, after councillor Fleur Fitzsimons reported Foster to the Auditor-General over his proposal to privatise the city's main library; she said there was decision-making and governance inconsistent with the Local Government Act 2002.

 Shortly afterwards, Foster announced an independent review of the council's governance.
 The review found issues with the council including with its governance structure, direction and oversight, that some council staff felt unsafe in giving free and frank advice.

+Electoral system

 The mayor is elected at large using the single transferable vote system.
 Under the Local Government Act 2002, candidates were allowed to spend up to $60,000 on the campaign.